4Q-s-r-o/signature/README.md

 In time of creation of this plugin, there was no available solution that had:
 * required performance on wide range of devices
 * ability to set canvas boundaries
-* ability to initialize using previously saved saved
+* ability to initialize using previously saved state

 ## Usage

 To use this plugin, add `signature` as a [dependency in your `pubspec.yaml` file](https://flutter.io/platform-plugins/).

-This plugin is able to handle checking and requesting permission automatically.\
-Currently implemented query params are dateFrom, dateTo, durationFrom, durationTo, name and number.\
-String params are queried using LIKE and '%' wildcard on both sides.

 ## Example